hellerve/blog/posts/Contextual_Leadership.md

 ## So this is about diagrams, yeah?

-All of this build-up jut for a couple of diagrams?
+All of this build-up just for a couple of diagrams?
 Well, yes and no. I don’t think the diagrams themselves are important—as you might have been able to deduce from my drawings I’m not a very visual thinker.
 What’s important is the idea of thinking about leadership as something contextual and flowing rather